ajsmit/Basic_stats/docs/08-one_way_anova.md

 R> 4-3 -31.74444 -110.45981  46.97092 0.7036249
 ```

-The output of `tukeyHSD()` shows us tha pairwise comparisons of all of the groups we are comparing.
+The output of `tukeyHSD()` shows us that pairwise comparisons of all of the groups we are comparing.
 Let's look at the help file for this function to better understand what the output means.
 Which of the groups are significantly different from one another?
 Why does the ANOVA return a significant result, but the Tukey test shows that not all of the groups are significantly different from one another?

 ### Multiple factors